atleighton/rlwe-hll/README.md

 General overview of system:
 https://gitlab.com/palisade/palisade-release/blob/master/doc/palisade_manual.pdf

-## 1. Quick-start simulation
+## Quick-start simulation
 Once PALISADE examples are up and running, to simulate protocol, in the rlwe-hll directory run

 ```
 ./run_experiments.sh ${NUM_PATIENTS} ${NUM_CONDITIONS} ${NUM_HOSPITALS} ${NUM_BUCKETS}
 ```
 We note that it in our benchmarking prototype, we actually hardcode the number of parties and buckets into the C++ source by using Python to generate a C++ file to compile, in addition to using these parameters to generate the simulated data.
-${NUM_PATIENTS} and ${NUM_CONDITIONS} are placeholder variables to simulate data. ${NUM_HOSPITALS} is the number of hospitals in the simulation, each with ${NUM_PATIENTS} patients. ${NUM_BUCKETS} is the number of sketch buckets.
+${NUM_PATIENTS} and ${NUM_CONDITIONS} are placeholder variables to simulate data; we use 10,000 and 10 respectively. ${NUM_HOSPITALS} is the number of hospitals in the simulation, each with ${NUM_PATIENTS} patients. ${NUM_BUCKETS} is the number of sketch buckets.
 Default value is 2 parties with 256 buckets - this should run quickly.
 Increasing #buckets and #parties will increase compile time a lot and runtime a little.
 Note that the increase in compilation time is a side-effect of the simplified benchmarking procedure we use, and not inherent to the protocol; furthermore, it is of course entirely in preprocessing, so we did not bother optimizing it.

 ## More advanced instructions